Elwood, New York: 2020 census

+Demographic estimates

+According to U.S. Census Bureau QuickFacts, 5.2% of residents were under age five and 50.3% of residents were female.

+Housing and socioeconomic data

+Housing in Elwood was predominantly owner-occupied (97.7%).
+The median value of owner-occupied housing units was $574,000, and median gross rent was $1,417.

+Among residents age 25 and older, 95.6% were high school graduates or higher and 47.7% held a bachelor's degree or higher.
+The civilian labor force participation rate was 67.4%, median household income was $150,549, and mean travel time to work was 43.1 minutes.

 Education

 The hamlet is primarily located within the boundaries of (and is thus served by) the Elwood Union Free School District.
 However, a small section of the hamlet's southwestern extreme is located within the boundaries of (and is thus served by) the South Huntington Union Free School District.
 As such, children who reside within the hamlet and attend public schools go to school in one of these two districts, depending on where they reside within the hamlet.

 Transportation

 Major roads in Elwood include Jericho Turnpike (New York State Route 25), Burr Road, Clay Pitts Road, Cuba Hill Road, Daly Road, Elwood Road, Little Plains Road, and Park Avenue.